Is Wellness a Priority in Your Job Search?

 A company that values your well-being would likely offer:

-• Workplace wellness programs that promote fitness and stress management
+• Workplace wellness initiatives: These can include remote work options, on-site fitness centers, flexible hours, and programs that promote fitness and stress management.

 • Career development training to help you continue learning and keep your skills sharp